 How I Learned to Write for Everyone.

-On Writing Well is a book that made it easier for me to write non-technical documents.
-Writing non-technical documents used to be a significant challenge for me, but William Zinsser’s On Writing Well changed my entire approach.
-By focusing on clarity and simplicity, I discovered how to better connect with my readers.
+On Writing Well is a book that made it easier for me to write documents.
+Writing technical documents for non-technical users used to be a significant challenge for me, but William Zinsser’s On Writing Well changed my entire approach.
+By focusing on clarity and simplicity, I discovered how to better connect with both technical and non-technical readers.

-The book suggests cutting sentences down to the basics and says that rewriting is key to making your writing concise and useful in any kind of non-fiction.
+The book suggests cutting sentences down to the basics and says that rewriting is key to making your writing concise and useful in any kind of non-fiction writing.

 There’s a lot to like in this book, but what stands out is how simple and clear the writing is when solving problems.
 I mostly write for myself.
 If I enjoy writing a blog and learn something new, you, as a reader, probably learn it too.

-Rather than giving you my own summary, here are some quotes that I think show the value of this book for non-technical writers.
+Rather than giving you my own summary, here are some quotes that I think show the value of this book for all writers.

 “All writing is ultimately a question of solving a problem.”